sneha-gupta25/Diabetes-Detection/README.md

 Detecting diabetes using machine learning models involves leveraging data related to various factors such as glucose levels, blood pressure, body mass index (BMI), age, and other relevant medical indicators.
 Here's a general outline of how you can approach diabetes detection using ML models:

 Data Collection: Gather a dataset containing information about individuals, including those with and without diabetes.
-This dataset should include features such as:
+The dataset include features such as:

 Blood glucose levels
 Blood pressure